ggebbie/HistoricalIndianOcean/README.md

 3. check that bin averages reproduce your previous results.
 4. Figures are rudimentary.
 With the csv output, perhaps it is easiest for you to make them publication ready.

-# LaTex documentation
+# LaTeX documentation

-Documentation is found in a LaTex-generated document in `papers` directory.
+Documentation is found in a LaTeX-generated document in `papers` directory.

-How to set up a LaTex file for compilation/bibliography:
+How to set up a LaTeX file for compilation/bibliography:
 - open *tex file to enter AucTeX
 - `C-c e` to open ebib, should open main.bib, If it doesn't, then toggle LaTeX mode with `M-x LaTeX-mode` (not just latex-mode, not sure why there are two modes with different capitalization)
   - first time creating dependent bib database, use `M c` or similar